Skip to content

 Stack Exchange

-Launched in 2010, the Stack Exchange has a network of 173 Q&A communities including Stack Overflow, which is aimed at providing knowledge to developers, helping them build their careers.
+Launched in 2010, the Stack Exchange has a network of 173 Q&A communities, including Stack Overflow, which is aimed at providing knowledge to developers, helping them build their careers.

 Stack Exchange focuses on enterprise knowledge sharing, advertising and recruiting.
-The 173 communities are built under different websites, ranging from technology, culture, arts, science, profession and business, have focused experts to answer your questions.
+The 173 communities are built under different websites, ranging from technology, culture, arts, science, profession and business, and have focused experts to answer your questions.

 Visit Stack Exchange here